kyro-back-app/kyro-legal/KYRO_TERMS_OF_SERVICE.md

 ---

-## 7. Intellectual Property
+## 6. Intellectual Property

 ### Ownership
-- All content in Kyro (exercises, programs, designs, code) is owned by Boris Yip
+- All content in Kyro (exercises, programs, designs, code) is owned by Top Brand Studio
 - Kyro name, logo, and mascot are trademarks
 - You receive a limited license to use the App, not ownership

-### User Content
-- You retain ownership of photos you take within the App
-- By using the App, you grant us permission to store photos locally on your device
-- We do NOT claim ownership of your photos
-- Photos are never uploaded to our servers without your explicit consent

 ### Restrictions
 - You may NOT copy, distribute, or modify App content